HyperBeast43/hypers-molecule-db/README.md

 # Usage

 The database frontend can be found at <https://mol.fenhl.net/> — you can either draw the atoms and bonds in the molecule builder tool to look up the names and appearances of the drawn molecule, or click “List of all molecules” below the builder to look up molecule shapes by name.

+# Contributing

+To add a missing molecule, draw it in the canvas, then click the “unknown molecule” text to copy its Rust code definition to the clipboard.